Understand Your Calcium Score Test Results for Better Heart Health

 Outline the Procedure: Preparation, Execution, and Follow-Up

-Preparing for a calcium assessment test can feel a bit daunting, but understanding the process can help ease your concerns.
+Preparing for a can feel a bit daunting, but understanding the process can help ease your concerns.
 It's important to fast for several hours before the test and to avoid caffeine and smoking—these steps are crucial for accurate results.
 Wearing comfortable clothing is recommended, and you may be asked to change into a gown for the procedure.

 During the test, you will lie on a table that gently slides into the CT scanner.
-This machine captures detailed images of your heart and coronary arteries.
+This machine captures detailed images of your heart and .
 The entire process typically lasts about 10 to 15 minutes and is painless, allowing you to relax.
 After the test, you can usually expect to receive your results within 48 hours.

 This flowchart guides you through the entire calcium assessment process.
 Start with preparation steps, follow through the test execution, and finish with the follow-up discussion about your results.